keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

    * This will be students who go on trips and professors who lead trips.
       * For information on importing, [click here.](/cgcs-staff-information/hubspot/import-export-hubspot.html)
    * Student trip participation is marked in a property.
+      * Make sure that you do not overwrite the property, but that you add to it.
+See lessons learned to read more about this.
    * Professor trip participation is marked in a property and in meetings.
 This helps with reporting and tracking who has led trips in the past.
+* Contact students who are going and organize prayer cards.

 ## Points of Contact
 [Name, Position, Phone/Email]: